What to expect from your 12-week pregnancy scan

-There are two routine scans in pregnancy and the first is called the 12-week or dating scan.
-This is because one of the things it tests is the exact gestation, giving a better idea of your baby's estimated due date (EDD).
+There are two routine scans in pregnancy and the first is called the 12-week scan or “dating” scan – this is because one of the things it looks at is the exact gestation, giving a better idea of your baby's estimated due date.

 Before the scan you will be asked to drink a lot of water and have a full bladder, as this puts the uterus in a better position to be scanned.
-This can be a bit of an uncomfortable challenge if your scanning clinic has particularly long waiting times.
+This can be something of an uncomfortable challenge if your sonographer has particularly long waiting times.

-When it comes to the actual scan you will lie on your back and then some sticky, clear jelly will be rubbed over your abdomen.
+When it comes to the actual scan you'll lie on your back and then some sticky, clear gel will be rubbed over your abdomen.
 The sonographer will tuck some tissues under your clothes so you don't get gel all over them.

-The clarity of the picture depends on a number of things, for instance if you have any abdominal scarring the picture may not be as clear.
+The clarity of the picture depends on a number of things.
+For instance, if you have any abdominal scarring or are overweight the picture may not be as clear.

-You will be able to watch the monitor and see the first pictures of your baby, which is an extraordinary moment, whether its your first or final baby.
+You will be able to watch the monitor and see the first pictures of your baby, which is always an extraordinary moment, whether this is your first baby or your fifth.